cfech/aws-ai-practitioner/cheatsheet.md

 * **SageMaker AI Service Cards** - Documents that provide transparent information about the development, intended use cases, and responsible AI design choices for AWS's own pre-trained AI services.
     * **Exam Tip:** Think of these as the **"nutrition labels" for services like Amazon Rekognition or Transcribe**, helping you understand their capabilities and limitations for responsible AI implementation.
+    * offer transparency and information about the intended use, limitations, and potential impacts of AWS AI services, helping users implement Responsible AI practices

 * **SageMaker Network Isolation Mode** - A security feature for SageMaker training jobs that prevents the training container from initiating any outbound network connections to the public internet.
     * **Exam Tip:** Use this mode for **maximum security** 🛡️ when training on highly sensitive data, as it ensures your training script cannot exfiltrate data to an external location.